queryluke/masseffect-5e-data/data/powers/electric-slash.md

 throw.
 On a failed save, a creature takes 6d6 lightning damage or half as much damage on a successful one.

-__At Higher Levels__: When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 2d6 for each spell slot above the 2nd.
+__At Higher Levels__: When you cast this power using a power slot of 3rd level or higher, the damage increases by 2d6 for each power slot above the 2nd.